AFoCO runs its 1st Global Forest Winter Camp

 The most well-received activity was none other than the wood tray making activity!
 Under the guidance of expert instructors, participants learned how to work together to assemble the parts and pieces and customize their trays with the help of stencils and paints.
 After several hours of hard work, our young participants were rewarded with beautiful masterpieces.
 The activity not only developed creativity but also problem-solving and communication skills.

+The Global Summer Camps will be held during the summer vacation in August this year.
 The 2019 Global Forest Camps are only open to children from multicultural families residing in the Republic of Korea.

 CLICK HERE to visit our Facebook Page!